-Some prescription drugs require pre-approval.
-See Pre-Approval for details.
+Some prescription drugs require prior authorization.
+See Prior Authorization for details.

 PV1 Preventive Drugs The plan also covers some other preventive drugs.
 Preventive care prescription drugs are drugs taken regularly by a member for disease prevention or to prevent the reoccurrence of specific diseases.
-These preventive care drugs include only generic drugs, utilizing the American Hospital Formulary Service

-(AHFS) as a reference.
+These preventive care drugs include only generic drugs, utilizing the American Hospital Formulary Service (AHFS) as a reference.
 For example, treatment of high cholesterol with cholesterol-lowering medications or medication taken to prevent heart disease or medications to treat a recovered heart attack or stroke victim constitute preventive care prescription drugs.